scottillogical/mirrord-netty-redis-bug/README.md

 This is an example app intended to reproduce issues talking to redis in k8s using redisson/netty via mirrord

-Prereqs
+update: the issue was that I needed to run "telepresence quit" first to avoid dns conflicts Prereqs
 K8s
 IntelliJ